DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher.md

 ---
 title: "Life as a teacher"
-description: Wondering whether teaching is the right career for your?
+description: Wondering if teaching is the right career for you?
 Learn how rewarding life as a teacher can be, including pay, benefits, and career progression.
 content:
 image: "static/images/content/hero-images/0029.jpg"
 colour: "yellow"